uasi/extract-apple-voice-memos-transcript/README.md

   "attributedString": [
     "This is",
     { "timeRange": [0, 0.42] },
-    "the transcript text",
+    " the transcript text",
     { "timeRange": [0.42, 1.23] },
-    "interleaved with attributes.",
+    " interleaved with attributes.",
     { "timeRange": [1.23, 2.00] }
   ],
   "locale": { "identifier": "en_US", "current": 0 }